 Organic-looking handmade soap topped with natural sea sponges makes for a gorgeous soap that lathers up beautifully.
-Sea sponges are a natural, biodegradable alternative to synthetic sponges and they are gentler on skin.
-The last time I made soap, I set aside one of the batches to pour into silicone molds with sea sponges.
+Sea sponges are a natural, biodegradable alternative to synthetic sponges, and they are gentler on skin.
+The last time I made soap, I set aside one of the batches to pour into silicone moulds with sea sponges.

 About Sea Sponges

-Sea sponges are not just useful to people, dolphins use them too!
+Sea sponges are not just useful to people; dolphins use them too!
 Dolphins have been known to carry sea sponges in their beaks while looking for food along the ocean floor.
-The sponges act as a combination filter/shield which protects the dolphin from sharp rocks, urchins, and other objects that could hurt them.
+The sponges act as a combination filter/shield that protects the dolphin from sharp rocks, urchins, and other objects that could hurt it.

 Sea Sponge Soap